youzunzhi/go2_odometry/README.md

 It the publishes on:
 *`/odometry/feet_pos` and `/odometry/feet_vel`: For the ekf node to consume.

+---
 ### go2_mocap.launch.py
+Connects to a Qualisys Mocap System and converts the data recevied in the expected output format of an odometry node of our Go2 stack.
+This allows to have a "perfect" odometry node that contains the ground truth data.

 Launches the following:

 ##### go2_odometry/mocap_base_pose.py